 What can you do about workplace conflict once you've identified the issue?

 If you’ve identified that there’s an issue, there are a few ways that you can help your managers work through the conflict.

 Don’t view it as a negative.
-It’s essential to recognize that conflicts are inevitable, and in some cases healthy, to experience in the workplace.
-It’s an opportunity to air out any grievances, overcome differences in working styles, and improve collaboration for the future.
+It’s essential to recognize that conflicts are inevitable and, in some cases, healthy, to experience in the workplace.
+It’s an opportunity to air out grievances, overcome differences in working styles, and improve collaboration for the future.
 When you sit down with your managers, don’t make them feel like they did anything “wrong.”
 Instead, approach the conversation as a chance for self-improvement.

 Create space to give and receive feedback.
-The best path to finding a resolution is to allow managers to safely share feedback with one another.
+The best path to finding a resolution is to allow managers to share feedback with one another safely.
 This isn’t as simple as it sounds, especially if there’s tension between the parties involved.
 However, there are ways that you can foster psychological safety and trust to make these conversations easier for everyone.

 First, make the intention of the conversation clear.
 For example: “We’re here to figure out how we can overcome this disagreement and move forward productively as a team.”
-This makes it clear what the objective of the meeting is, which is not to cast blame.
-It’s also essential to create a space where managers actually feel comfortable sharing feedback.
+This makes the objective of the meeting clear (i.e., the purpose is not to cast blame).
+It’s also essential to create a space where managers feel comfortable sharing feedback.
 Make it clear that respect is a must and that you’re there to make sure the conversation stays on the right track.

 Follow up on the conflict.
 After a solution has been reached, follow up with your managers to see how the implementation is going.
 You can do this through one-on-one conversations, surveys, or – if they’re comfortable with it – joint debriefs to discuss how things are going.
 If the solution isn’t working, or if there are aspects that aren’t quite right, work with your managers to come up with an alternative idea.
 Remember that conflicts don’t disappear overnight, so be patient and keep checking on progress.